The Alliance: How to Manage Talent in the Networked Age

 Recently, he helped conceive, then built up and ran a new organization to amplify and extend Reid Hoffman’s strategic priorities.
 He worked out of the LinkedIn and Greylock Partners offices for two years.

 Finally, he regularly delivers keynote speeches on business topics.
 He has spoken in a dozen countries in front of tens of thousands of people.
-He has also appeared on the CBS Early Show, CNN, Charlie Rose, and other media outlets.
+He has also appeared on the CBS Early Show, CNN, and other media outlets.